 Tip: The wetter months are better for birding.
 This is when nesting/breeding takes place and migrant species are present, so bird-lovers take note.

-When to book?: Natasha at Portfolio Journeys recommends booking at least 18 months in advance if you’re planning to go on safari in peak season (ie SA’s winter).
+When to book?: We recommend booking at least 18 months in advance if you’re planning to go on safari in peak season (ie SA’s winter).
 This will ensure you secure your booking with a wide selection of places to choose from.
 Safari lodges and camps very often have limited space as they don’t have loads of rooms like big hotels.
-If you’re set on going on safari at the most popular time, consider booking far in advance (this is a definite for international visitors who are going on safari as part of a big holiday package).
+If you’re set on going on safari at the most popular time, consider booking far in advance.

 Few things come close to the feeling you get when you see the roaring Victoria Falls, in person, for the first time, and you feel that spray on your face.
 Just like there’s nothing like that rush you get from spying your first lion in the Chobe National Park, one of the continent’s legendary Big 5 destinations.
 In an ideal world, you’d visit Victoria Falls shortly after the summer rains (February to May) when the Falls are at their peak, but if your plan is to combine a visit to the Falls with one to Botswana ( a very popular option), then the best time to do this trip would be during the dry season (June – August).
 At this time you can expect excellent game viewing, warm days and little to no rainfall.